etwk/blog/content/lists/books.md

 - [ ] Out of the Hitler Time (trilogy) #must
 ### Plays
 - [ ] English / Wish You Were Here: Two Plays #must
+- [ ] Samuel Beckett: The Complete Dramatic Works
 ### Novel
 - [ ] Anna Karenina (Rosamund Bartlett translation version) #bumingbai
 - [ ] Ferdydurke (Witold Gombrowicz) #must
+- [ ] Schindler's ark
+- [ ] The Child of Ukraine: An absolutely gripping and heart-wrenching historical novel based on a true story
+- [ ] Poor Things: Episodes from the Early Life of Archibald McCandless M.D., Scottish Public Health Officer #must
+- [ ] Black Butterflies (Priscilla Morris) #must
 ### Science
 - [ ] The Journeys of Socrates: An Adventure #must
 ## Poetry